 I say big deal to billions of people using Facebook.
 I say big deal if they have a profile and only drop in once a month.
 Who cares if there are a lot of profiles on Facebook if none of the ones are right for you?
 A TV ad for a customer who doesn’t watch TV is pointless.
 The same applies to Facebook.

-The marketing and communications professionals and startup owners are all huddled around the glowing red of Google+ with the gamers, Goths and geeks.
-Meanwhile, all the business coaches, copywriters and public servants are having a whale of a time on Twitter.
+The marketing and communications professionals and startup owners are all huddled around the glowing red of forums with the gamers, Goths and geeks.
+Meanwhile, all the business coaches, journalists, copywriters and public servants are having a whale of a time on Twitter.

 Beyond these generalisations, there are over 400 niche social media networks available based on languages spoken, interests and hobbies, career, location and more.